-imperfect competition on the good market.
+We now consider a sticky prices model.
+As illustrated by Galí (1999), this model generates a negative response of hours because the aggregate short-run dynamics is essentially driven by the demand side.
+Facing a positive productivity improvement, hours worked may decrease because firms can satisfy the given level of demand with less labour input.
+The model (not expound here to save space) is borrowed from Ireland (2003).
+The real part of the model is identical to the baseline model, apart the imperfect competition on the good market.
 Price setting by a local monopolist is subject to a quadratic adjustment cost.
 Different from Ireland (2003), the model includes the two previous shocks, i.e. a permanent productivity shock and a persistent shock that shift labour supply every periods.
 All the parameters are similar to those of the previous model and are calibrated according to Table 1.
 Two additional parameters in the sticky prices model (the mark-up and price adjustment cost parameters) are set to 20% and 20, respectively.
-Our findings appear not to be sensitive to the calibration of these two parameters.
+Our findings appears not sensitive to the calibration of these two parameters.

 Figures 7 and 8 display the responses of hours worked for each approaches.
-Now, under the sticky prices model, hours decrease in the short run.
+Now, under the sticky prices model, hours decrease in the short-run.
 The LSVAR and DSVAR models still deliver conflicting results.
-The LSVAR model tends to over-estimate the true response, whereas the DSVAR model delivers a more pronounced negative response in the short run.
-On the contrary, the two-step approach yields very accurate responses, whatever the regression used in the second step.
+The LSVAR model tends to over-estimate the true response, whereas the DSVAR model delivers a more pronounced negative response in the short-run.
+At the opposite, the two-step approach yields very accurate responses, whatever the regression used in the second step.
 Again, this approach does not suffer from the specification of hours, contrary to standard SVARs.
-Table 5 reports
+Table 5 reports the absolute bias and the RMSE.
+The DSVAR model works very well on impact but the bias increases very quickly with the horizon.
+The LSVAR model and the CYSVAR approach work equally well on impact, but as the horizon increase the LSVAR is more and more inaccurate.
+Again, the CYSVAR outperforms LSAVR and DSVAR models, both in terms of bias and dispersion (RMSE).